joellord/cli-slides/README.md

 ### JSON Schema

-A Json schema is available in [./assets/json-schema.json](/assets/json-schema.json).
+A JSON schema is available at [`assets/json-schema.json`](assets/json-schema.json).
 You can use it in your JSON like so:

 ```json
 {